Alcaro/misctoys/lazinessbugs.md

 Attach a file of size zero.
 It's too big and ends up on Google Drive.

 Then the Drive form is a blob of \<div contenteditable="false" blah blah>.
 In text form.
-It shows up as a big blob of technobabble for the recipient, even if the recipient is also on Gmail.
-(Didn't test if this Drive form is screwed up if the file really is that big.)
+It shows up as a big blob of technobabble for the recipient, even if the recipient is also on Gmail (it also shows up in the attachment list, but only on the Gmail web interface).
+Didn't test if this Drive form is screwed up if the file really is that big, or only for zero-size files.